zeiss-microscopy/OAD/Bio_Applications/README.md

-# BioApps
+# Bio Applications

-**BioApps** are typical imaging workflows in the field of Life Science Research and similar or related fields.
+**Bio Applications* are typical imaging workflows in the field of Life Science Research and similar or related fields.
 Typical steps involved are

 * Image Acquisition with certain parameters on specific imaging systems
 * Image Processing and Analysis